-(1) On request, an oral supplemental examination in lieu of a failed second written repeated examination can be completed once per course of study.
-The application must be submitted to the responsible examination committee within four weeks after announcing the examination results (exclusion period).
-If no application is submitted before this deadline, the subject area examination is failed with final effect.
-The date for the oral supplemental examination will be set by the responsible examination committee and should occur within eight weeks of the application for an oral supplemental examination.
-If the candidate cannot appear at the appointed date and time, § 15 applies analogously.

-(2) Solely defined as written examinations in the sense of Para.
+- (1) A supplementary oral exam may be taken on request on one occasion per course and not more than once in a module for a combined degree course if a written examination has not been passed on the second occasion.
+The application must be made to the responsible examining board within four weeks of the publication of the examination results by official decision (time limit).
+If no application is received within this deadline, the examination has been finally failed.
+The responsible examining board sets the date for the supplementary oral exam and this should take place within eight weeks of an application to take it.
+If the candidate is unable to attend on that date, Section 15 applies.
+Any claim for a supplementary oral exam is forfeited if the candidate has not taken the written examination, or it is clear that the candidate has not seriously tried to work through the examination tasks or the examination has been assessed as "inadequate" (5.0) because of attempted cheating or a breach of rules according to Section 16 or the candidate failed to turn up for the supplementary oral exam without an important reason. - (2) Solely defined as written examinations in the sense of Para.
 1 are final examinations, final papers, take-home examinations or other written forms of examination (e.g. portfolios, files, reports) and as such they are excluded from the oral supplemental examination.
 For practical final examinations in languages in the field of modern foreign languages, the subject area examination rules can allow for the oral supplemental examination.

-(3) In the framework of the oral supplemental examination, the results of the written examination will be taken as the starting point.
+- (3) In the framework of the oral supplemental examination, the results of the written examination will be taken as the starting point.
 An oral examination will be carried out based on these results in which the candidate will be examined to determine if he or she has achieved a degree of performance that still meets the requirements (for adequate performance) in spite of the deficiencies appearing in the written examination.
 The duration of the oral examination is dependent on the arrangement of the content of the examination and will be based on the duration of oral examinations specified in the rules for subject area examinations.
 It should not drop below the minimum duration of 10 minutes and may not exceed the maximum duration of 30 minutes.
 Based on the oral supplemental examination, the grade of the second repeat examination will be assessed in total with "adequate" (4.0) or "not adequate" (5.0).
 There will be no independent assessment of the oral supplemental examination.
-The final assessment decision must be understandably explained. § 13 applies correspondingly.
-(4) The oral supplemental examination will be administrated and assessed by two persons authorised to examine as defined in § 13 Para.
-3. Before recording the grade, the examiner will listen to the other persons who are involved in assessment.
-In the event that their assessments do not agree, the examination committee will decide after consulting with the participating examiners about the final assessment according to Para.
-3. In a departure from § 13 Para.
-4, the results of the oral supplemental examination are only communicated to the candidate following consultation with the examiners in accordance with Sentences 2 and 3.
-The claim to an oral supplemental examination is forfeited if the candidate has not participated in the written examination, handed in a blank piece of paper or the examination was assessed according to § 16 with "not adequate" (5.0) or the candidate did not appear for the oral supplemental examination without any due or sufficient cause.
+The final assessment decision must be understandably explained. § 13 applies correspondingly. - (4) The supplementary oral exam must be completed and assessed by two persons authorised to examine according to Section 13 Para 3.
+Before setting the grade, an examiner must listen to the other persons involved in the assessment process.
+If no agreement can be reached on the assessment, the examining board must determine the final assessment according to Para.
+3 after listening to the examiners involved in the case.
+In a departure from Section 13 Para.
+4, the result of the supplementary oral exam may not be communicated to the candidate until the opinion of the examiners has been heard according to Sentences 2 and 3.
+If the result confirms that the candidate has failed, Section 17 Para.
+3 applies.